LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 }
 ```
 Expected response from Elasticsearch:

 Elasticsearch returns a 400-error along with cause of the error in the response body.
-This HTTP error starts with a 4XX, meaning that there was a client error with the request sent.
+This HTTP status starts with a 4, meaning that there was a client error with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/125465154-dd336bf8-d2c5-4061-bd0f-e91bc27b088d.png)

 If you look at the response, Elasticsearch lists the error type(line 5) as "json_parse_exception" and the reason(line 6) as ""Unexpected character...: was expecting double-quote to start field name.. at line: 9]"

-This error is occuring because the parameter type phrase should be included within the multi_match bracket.
+This error is occuring because the parameter type phrase was placed outside of curly brackets that wrap up the multi_match query.

-Move the type parameter up a line as shown below and send the request:
+Move the type parameter phrase up a line as shown below and send the request:
 ```
 GET news_headlines/_search
 {